 At your first appointment with Feeling Healthy you will be asked to fill in a short questionnaire which asks you for your personal details for our records as well as your medical history, details of any presenting condition and medication taken

-Before the massage our therapist spend a few minutes asking you questions about your health and presenting condition.
+Before the massage our therapist spends a few minutes asking you questions about your health and presenting condition.
 Because massage can affect multiple body systems, such as the cardiovascular and nervous systems, be honest with the massage therapist about your health.
 You should also let the therapist know about any pharmaceutical drugs or botanical medicines you are taking, because massage can enhance or reduce the effect of pharmaceutical drugs, such as blood pressure medication.
 Knowing your history allows a therapist to determine if there are any reasons you should avoid massage or a particular technique.

 The massage therapist will ask you questions to better design a session that meets your needs and goals within the time allotted.
 Let the therapist know what areas of your body you would like worked on, if there are any areas to avoid, and if you have any techniques that you would like to use or avoid.
 If you are concerned about undressing, discuss it with the therapist, who should be able to offer you some options.
 Don’t be afraid to discuss any apprehensions or concerns.
 All information you give is confidential.